GenteiJanken/save-scum/README.md

 save-scum
 =========

-You each have a button to save and a button to end the game
+You each have a button to save and a button to load